Trench Safety Stand Down

 Stand Down Goals

 TSSD was first held in 2016 by NUCA, with OSHA joining as a partner a year later.
 The goal of the event is to reach out to the many workers who work in and around trenches and excavations to provide them with information about current excavation requirements and safety procedures for working in trenches.
 By reaching as many workers as possible we can reduce the number of fatalities and serious injuries that occur each year in our industry, and make others, such as municipal and industry workers who are also exposed, aware of these serious hazards.

 Who Can Participate?

 Anyone who wants to prevent trenching and excavation hazards in the workplace can participate in the Stand Down.
 We encourage utility construction, residential, highway construction, plumbers, military, unions, associations, educational institutes, and safety equipment manufacturers to participate.
 Please see the links to the right for materials to use during your Stand Down week.

-The 2021 TSSD will be held June 14-18, 2021.
-The event traditionally occurs in mid-June, along with June 2021 being declared the second annual "Trench Safety Month".
+The 2022 TSSD will be held in June, with the final dates to be determined by fall 2021.
+The event traditionally occurs in mid-June, along with June 2022 being declared the third annual "Trench Safety Month".

 The 2021 Trench Safety Stand Down!